The Struggle about the (mis)use of Accessible Restrooms

 All of these efforts should not be ruined or spoiled by individuals who are more concerned about their reputation on social media than about their gift to have a fully functional body.

 My intention in writing about this subject is not to complain about an illusionary ‘unfair’ world.
 The world may at times seem unfair to every single one of us, disabled or not.
-No, my only intention is to address the matter in order to make things change!
+No, my only intention is to address the matter to make things change!
 Especially as the problem is very well identified and happens repeatedly over and over again.
-I am convinced that who ever rightfully uses accessible restrooms has more than once faced similar situations.
+I am convinced that whoever rightfully uses accessible restrooms has more than once faced similar situations.
 We can’t change people, but we can change the rules.

 Some great and most noteworthy solutions already do exist…

 The Eurokey System | 12.000 accessible restrooms across Germany, Austria, Switzerland and other countries in Europe